johanvandegriff/compulator/Install/README.txt

 	B. Move the NOOBS zip file to its own folder and extract the files from it.
 	C. Format an SD card that is 4GB or larger as FAT.
 	D. Copy the extracted files onto the SD card.
-	E. Copy the install script folder (install_compulator) to the root directory of the SD card.
+	E. Copy the install script folder (compulator) to the root directory of the SD card.

 	Downloads page: https://www.raspberrypi.org/downloads/noobs/
 	Reference Page: https://www.raspberrypi.org/documentation/installation/noobs.md